wilberquito/actors-nightmare/HOWTO_deploy_standalone_executable.md

 # Generating an executable for the project

-To deploy and execute a binary for a Scala project an standard option is to add the [sbt-native-packager](https://www.scala-sbt.org/sbt-native-packager/) to the project build definition.
+To deploy and execute a binary for a Scala project an standard option is to add the [sbt-native-packager](https://www.scala-sbt.org/sbt-native-packager/) plugin to the project build definition.

 You have to edit (or create it) the project/plugins.sbt file and add the following line:
 ```